apache/cordova-docs/docs/en/edge/cordova/events/events.deviceready.md

 application may potentially call a Cordova JavaScript function before the corresponding native code is available.

-The Cordova `deviceready` event fires once Cordova has fully loaded.
-After the device has fired, you can safely make calls to Cordova APIs.
+The `deviceready` event fires once Cordova has fully loaded.
+Once the event fires, you can safely make calls to Cordova APIs.
 Applications typically attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.

 The `deviceready` event behaves somewhat differently from others.
 Any event handler registered after the `deviceready` event fires has its